US judge orders North Korea to pay $500M in student’s death

-WASHINGTON (AP) — A federal judge has ordered North Korea to pay more than $500 million in a wrongful death suit filed by the parents of Otto Warmbier, an American college student who died shortly after being released from that country.
+WASHINGTON (AP) — A federal judge ordered North Korea to pay more than $500 million on Monday in a wrongful death suit filed by the parents of Otto Warmbier, an American college student who died shortly after being released from that country.

-U.S. District Judge Beryl Howell in Washington ordered the payment on Monday.
+U.S. District Judge Beryl Howell in Washington ruled that North Korea should pay damages to Fred and Cindy Warmbier, the parents of the University of Virginia student.

 Warmbier was a University of Virginia student who was visiting North Korea with a tour group when he was arrested and sentenced to 15 years of hard labor in March 2016 on suspicion of stealing a propaganda poster.
-He died in June 2017, shortly after he returned to the U.S. in a coma.
-His parents say he was tortured.
+He died in June 2017, shortly after he returned to the U.S. in a coma and showing apparent signs of torture while in custody.

 Most Read Nation & World Stories